Wednesday, 5 February 2025

 The European Commission’s investigation into TikTok is thorough, touching on several critical areas of concern.
 A key focus is on TikTok’s use of algorithms, which are suspected of inducing addictive behaviour in users, leading to the “rabbit hole” effect.

-Furthermore, the probe scrutinises how TikTok manages the privacy and of its younger users.
+Furthermore, the probe scrutinises how TikTok manages the privacy and safety of its younger users.
 The effectiveness of TikTok’s age verification process is under question, particularly in protecting minors from inappropriate content or exploitation.

 Another significant aspect of the inquiry is the transparency of TikTok’s advertising practices.
 The Commission examines how the platform manages sponsored content and whether users can easily distinguish between organic and paid posts.